Two-dimensional ion trap lattice on a microchip: Methods

-{\bf Calculation of quantum simulation parameters for modified microchip design.} The Porras and Cirac spin simulation scheme \cite{PhysRevLett.92.207901, QSerror} requires a state dependant force to be applied to the ions whose internal states encode the simulated spins.
+{\bf Quantum simulation parameters for modified microchip design.} The Porras and Cirac spin simulation scheme \cite{PhysRevLett.92.207901, QSerror} requires a state dependant force to be applied to the ions whose internal states encode the simulated spins.
 The effective spin-spin coupling rate is given by $J=\beta F^2/4\hbar m_i\omega_i^2$ where $\hbar=h/2\pi$, $h$ is Planck's constant, $\beta=\Omega_{ex}/\omega_i$ and $F$ is the magnitude of the state dependant force applied to each ion \cite{PhysRevLett.92.207901}.
-For the proposed modified chip design, with its ion-ion separation of 32 $\mu$m and using a laser with a wavelength of 355 nm and a power of 900 mW focused into a light sheet of width 160 $\mu$m and depth 30 $\mu$m, a coupling strength $J\approx2\pi\times1$ kHz could be achieved.
+For the proposed modified chip design, with its ion-ion separation of 32 $\mu$m and using a pulsed laser with a wavelength of 355 nm divided into counterpropagating beams of total average power of 920 mW focused into light sheets of width 50 $\mu$m and depth 15 $\mu$m to address a $3\times3$ lattice of ions, a coupling strength $J\approx2\pi\times1.2$ kHz could be achieved.
 Since the simulation is driven by the displacement of the ions due to the force $F$, the simulated spins are entangled with the motional state of the ions at the end of the simulation.
 This produces an error in the measured spin properties of the simulated system proportional to $F^2$ \cite{QSerror}.
 For the proposed modified design we calculate a simulation error due to this effect of $\approx$ 25 \% for the measurement of single-particle properties of the simulated system.
 In addition to using lasers to produce the spin-spin coupling, magnetic field gradients could also be used to generate the required spin-dependent forces \cite{MagfieldGrad} and would allow individual addressing of ions.

-Motional heating on an ion is a result of the electric-field noise density at the ion at the trap secular frequency $\omega$, $S_E(\omega)$.
-For the proposed modified chip we assume that the electric-field noise density is consistant with previous experiments at a temperature of 6 K \cite{PhysRevLett.100.013001} and estimate $S_E(\omega)\approx1.6\times10^{-11}$ V$^2$m$^{-2}$Hz$^{-1}$ (see Fig. 20 in Ref.\cite{IQT2}).
-This results in a heating rate $\dot{n}=540\,s^{-1}$.
+Motional heating of an ion is a result of electric field fluctuations at the trap secular frequency, and depends strongly on the ion-electrode distance, which in this case is 19$\,\mu$m~(the ion lies 15$\,\mu$m~above the surface of the chip, however the electrode under the ion is recessed by 5$\,\mu$m; the closest points to the ion lie on the edges of the hexagonal cut-out).
+For the proposed modified chip we assume that the electric-field noise density is the same as measured previously for a gold-electroplated trap at a temperature of 7 K \cite{Labaziewicz08}, after adjusting for the different ion-electrode distance $d$ and trap frequency $\omega$ using a scaling of $d^{-4}\omega^{-1}$.
+For our ion-electrode distance of 19$\,\mu$m and trap frequency $2\pi\times 1\,$MHz we estimate an electric-field noise density $S_E(\omega)\approx 5.3 \times10^{-12}$ V$^2$m$^{-2}$Hz$^{-1}$ .
+This corresponds to a heating rate $\dot{n}=180\,$s$^{-1}$ for an $^{171}{\rm Yb}^+$ ion.